spuder/puppet-gitlab/README.md

         ....
     }

-**Look at tests/init.pp for an example of what class parameters to use**
+*A full list of parameters is shown below or in [manifsts/params.pp](https://github.com/spuder/puppet-gitlab/blob/master/manifests/params.pp)*

-**The install process may take 15 minutes, and may appear to be stuck at the following line; this is normal:**
+*The install process may take 15 minutes, and may appear to be stuck at the following line; this is normal:*

      Debug: Executing '/usr/bin/yes yes | bundle exec rake gitlab:setup RAILS_ENV=production'